Viruses

 Human immunodeficiency virus (HIV)

-At VRS we work with several strains of HIV-1 and SIV, as well as with lentiviral vectors.
+At VRS, we work with several strains of HIV-1 and SIV, as well as with lentiviral vectors.

 Vaccinia virus

 Vaccinia virus is the poxvirus that was used to eradicate Variola virus, or smallpox, a much more aggressive and highly lethal member of the same family.
 Vaccinia is a large DNA virus that is still used to date as a model poxvirus, and as a vector to design safer and more immunogenic vaccines.
-Also, its complex network of interaction with cellular proteins makes of vaccinia and invaluable tool to discover new cellular functions and defense mechanisms.
+Also, its complex network of interaction with cellular proteins makes vaccinia an invaluable tool to discover new cellular functions and defense mechanisms.

 Contact us